 By relying on the sleeping pad’s insulation beneath you and varying that to add even more versatility, you might just never need anything more.

 3. A Pillow

 Pillows are a really important aspect to some sleep systems.
 Even with limited room in your pack, there are countless lightweight down and air pillows.
 Gone are the days of waking up in the middle of the night to try and “fluff” your fleece jacket back up.

 One Last Tip: Consider Weight

-So as the Northern Hemisphere begins its tilt toward that glowing ball of hot plasma, make sure you’re ready to hit the trail with the right sleep system for the season.
-And we hope to see you out there!
+So as the Northern Hemisphere tilts toward that glowing ball of hot plasma we call the sun, make sure you’re ready to hit the trail with the right sleep system for the season.
+See you out there!

 Originally Published May 16th, 2016.